 Signs of Drug Use & Addiction: How To Tell if Someone Is On Drugs

-There’s no question that substance use and abuse are widespread in the US.
+There’s no question that substance use is widespread in the US.
 Per 2013-2015 data from NIDA’s National Survey of Drug Use and Health, 65.7 percent of individuals 12 and older used alcohol the prior year, 13.5 percent used marijuana or hashish, and 17.8 percent reported using illicit drugs.
 In their lifetime, 81 percent of those surveyed reported drinking alcohol, 44 percent said they smoked marijuana or hashish, and 48.8 percent had used illicit drugs.
 The longer one uses a substance, the harder it is to stop without experiencing cravings and withdrawal symptoms.
 As a result, recognizing the signs of drug use sooner rather than later is important.

 Signs & Symptoms of Drug Addiction